 How to qualify

 One of the big downsides of an HSA is the strict eligibility rules.
-To make contributions, you must have an eligible high-deductible health plan (HDHP).
-You can still make 2020 HSA contributions through the tax filing deadline, as long as your health insurance meets these requirements (IRS):
+To make contributions, you must be enrolled in an eligible high-deductible health plan (HDHP).
+Below are the 2022 HDHP limits for HSA eligibility:

 |Single Coverage||Family Coverage|